 Wedging ourselves between the seats and trying to leg press them out was a similar failure.
 To be fair, it worked once, but it nearly kicked the seat out of the windshield in the process.

 I also about took my arm off on the window frame I was using as leverage and came about an inch away from “popsicling” myself on the upended leg of the seat as I rode the whole thing down the stairs and out the door.

 Some blood was shed for the first time this day.

 Moral?
-Just use the grinder.
+Just use the angle grinder.

 One by one, we ground off hundreds of bolts.
 HUNDREDS.
-If your children ride school buses to school, you can rest easy knowing that the things are absolute tanks and resist even the most purposeful attempts at demolition.
+If your children ride school buses to school, you can rest easy knowing things are absolute tanks and resist even the most purposeful attempts at demolition.

 However – the finished job was well worth the trouble.
 We could see our space, we could begin envisioning our home.

 The seats were removed, and we turned our attention to the floor.

 I thought figuring out our floor plan would be the toughest part of the build.
 I was wrong.